15 Cool Things to Do in Melbourne – Victoria in 3 Days

 Flinders Street Station was the first urban railway station in Australia – and notably the world’s busiest passenger station in the 1920s.

-Melbourne features a diverse and multicultural population – it is actually among the 10 cities in the world with the largest immigrant population.
+Melbourne has a diverse and multicultural population – it is among the ten cities in the world with the largest immigrant population.
 Nearly 40% of the population was not born in Australia!
-Right since the indigenous Australians populated the place, people have more or less continuously immigrated to the city from a wide range of countries.
-Starting with the colonists, the city has received immigrants from large parts of the world: English, Chinese, Irish, Italian, Indian, Greek …
+Ever since the indigenous Australians populated the place, people have more or less continuously immigrated to the city from a wide range of countries.
+Beginning with the colonists, the city has received immigrants from large parts of the world: English, Chinese, Irish, Italian, Indian, Greek …

 The residents in Melbourne today come from about 200 countries and territories, and there is a pronounced diversity of languages and faiths (more than 200 languages and more than 100 religious faiths).

-If you want to get some more insight into the diverse cultural backgrounds, a visit to the Immigration Museum is really obvious.
-It tells from a personal point of view the story of some of the people and cultures that have immigrated to Victoria and influenced Melbourne – contributing to the diversity of the city today.
+If you want to gain more insight into the diverse cultural backgrounds, visiting the Immigration Museum is really obvious.
+It tells from a personal point of view the story of some of the people and cultures that have immigrated to Victoria and influenced Melbourne – contributing to the city’s diversity today.

-Explore the popular Bourke Street Mall to get a taste of one of Melbourne’s best shopping areas.
-It is a vibrant precinct with a multitude of intriguing boutiques, department stores, cafés and eateries.
+Explore the attractive Bourke Street Mall to get a taste of one of Melbourne’s best shopping areas.
+It is a vibrant precinct with many intriguing boutiques, department stores, cafés and eateries.

-Look a bit around – the Bourke Street Mall is also a cherished place for street performers!
+Look around – the Bourke Street Mall is also cherished for street performers!

-You may for instance pass through the Centreway Arcade between Flinders Lane and Collins Street – a real gem!
-Since it is definitely lunch time by now, you can look for a favourable lunch option here or in the neighbouring laneways!
-Don’t deprive yourself of trying a cup of premier coffee in one of Melbourne’s quirky cafés – which the city is world-renowned for.
+You may, for instance, pass through the Centreway Arcade between Flinders Lane and Collins Street – a real gem!
+Since it is definitely lunchtime by now, you can look for a favourable lunch option here or in the neighbouring laneways!
+Do not deprive yourself of trying a cup of premier coffee in one of Melbourne’s quirky cafés – which the city is world-renowned for.

-You will spend the afternoon in the outstanding National Gallery of Victoria just on the other side of the Yarra River on St Kilda Road.
-The entry to the permanent collection is free!
+You will spend the afternoon in the outstanding National Gallery of Victoria on the other side of the Yarra River on St Kilda Road.
+Entry to the permanent collection is free!

-Dating back to 1968, the gallery building is one of the real iconic buildings in Melbourne with remarkable water art already at the entrance.
-A Water Trail has been established to show how water plays a role in life, in history and across cultures.
-Water conservation is important, and when it rains, water is collected on the roof of the building.
-The Waterwall, recycling cascading water down the glass, at the museum entrance marks the beginning of the Water Trail.
+The gallery building is one of the iconic buildings in Melbourne, dating back to 1968, with remarkable water art already at the entrance.
+A Water Trail has been established to show how water plays a role in life, history, and across cultures.
+Water conservation is significant, and when it rains, water is collected on the roof of the building.
+The Waterwall, recycling cascading water down the glass at the museum entrance, marks the beginning of the Water Trail.

 There is A LOT to see here – so allow at least a couple of hours if you are an art lover!

-After the museum visit you will walk over to the Royal Botanic Gardens, founded in 1846 on the Yarra River southern bank.
-Today, it is a garden featuring more than 8,500 plant species from countries all over the world.
-With 30 living plant collections, climate zones all over the world are represented.
-In the Australian section, you can explore different landscapes like bushland, wetlands, woodlands and heath.
+After the museum visit, you will walk over to the Royal Botanic Gardens, founded in 1846 on the Yarra River southern bank.
+Today, it is a garden featuring more than 8,500 plant species from countries worldwide.
+Many climate zones are represented, with 30 living plant collections.
+In the Australian section, you can explore various landscapes such as bushland, wetlands, woodlands and heath.
 This city oasis draws nearly 2 million visitors annually!

-The Royal Botanic Gardens Victoria is one of the sites in Melbourne where you can easily chill for a few hours.
-It offers Free Guided Walks, an Aboriginal Heritage Walk, Garden Explorer bus and so much more.
+The Royal Botanic Gardens Victoria is one of the sites in Melbourne where you will enjoy to chill for a few hours.
+It offers Free Guided Walks, an Aboriginal Heritage Walk, a Garden Explorer bus, and much more.
 Before coming, check out the website for the current activities!

 Melbourne is also Australia’s sports-loving city.
-Next to the Botanic Gardens on the other side of Yarra River you will find Melbourne Park, home to Australian open tennis, Melbourne Arena, the National Tennis Centre, as well as Melbourne Cricket Ground.
+Next to the Botanic Gardens on the other side of the Yarra River, you will find Melbourne Park, home to Australian Open Tennis, Melbourne Arena, the National Tennis Centre, and Melbourne Cricket Ground.

 1-day itinerary for Magnetic Island